fangq/brain2mesh/README.md

 The details of this toolbox is described in the paper listed in the [Reference](#reference) section.

-This tool does not handle the segmentation of MRI scans, but examples of how commonly encountered segmented datasets can be used to create meshes are available under the "examples" folder.
+This tool does not handle the segmentation of MRI scans, but examples of how commonly encountered segmented datasets can be used to create meshes are available under the `examples` folder.

 The Brain2Mesh toolbox is also extensively dependent on:
 1. Iso2Mesh toolbox (http://iso2mesh.sf.net), not included, download at https://github.com/fangq/iso2mesh
-2. MATLAB Image-Processing toolbox (such as imfill, imdilate)
+2. MATLAB Image-Processing toolbox (such as `imfill`, `imdilate`)
-3. intriangulation.m (by Adam Aitkenhead and Johannes Korsawe)
+3. `intriangulation.m` (by Adam Aitkenhead and Johannes Korsawe)

 ## Overview of the functions

-The function "brain2mesh.m" handles the conversion of segmented volumes into high-quality 3D meshes.
+The function `brain2mesh` handles the conversion of segmented volumes into high-quality 3D meshes.
 It takes an 4D array as input, with different assumptions as to the number of layers.
 Typically, the layers are assumed to contain: white matter (WM), grey matter (GM), cerebrospinal fluid (CSF), bone and scalp.
 It also is able to handle inputs missing a bone segmentation, and missing bone+scalp segmentation.